-0:21 (Breathes in, breathes out)
+0:21 (Breathes in)

 1:26 So I had the most profound encounters with people, especially lonely people who looked like they hadn't talked to anyone in weeks, and we would get this beautiful moment of prolonged eye contact being allowed in a city street, and we would sort of fall in love a little bit.
-And my eyes would say, "Thank you.
+And my eyes would say — "Thank you.
 I see you."
-And their eyes would say, "Nobody ever sees me.
+And their eyes would say — "Nobody ever sees me.
 Thank you."

-2:01 And I would get harassed sometimes.
-People would yell at me from their passing cars.
+2:01 I would get harassed sometimes.
+People would yell at me from their cars.
 "Get a job!"
-And I'd be, like, "This is my job."
+(Laughing) And I'd be, like, "This is my job."
 But it hurt, because it made me fear that I was somehow doing something un-joblike and unfair, shameful.
 I had no idea how perfect a real education I was getting for the music business on this box.
-And for the economists out there, you may be interested to know I actually made a pretty predictable income, which was shocking to me given I had no regular customers, but pretty much 60 bucks on a Tuesday, 90 bucks on a Friday.
+And for the economists out there, you may be interested to know I actually made a pretty predictable income, which was shocking to me, given I had no regular customers, but pretty much 60 bucks on a Tuesday, 90 bucks on a Friday.
 It was consistent.

 2:43 And meanwhile, I was touring locally and playing in nightclubs with my band, the Dresden Dolls.
 This was me on piano, a genius drummer.
 I wrote the songs, and eventually we started making enough money that I could quit being a statue, and as we started touring, I really didn't want to lose this sense of direct connection with people, because I loved it.
 So after all of our shows, we would sign autographs and hug fans and hang out and talk to people, and we made an art out of asking people to help us and join us, and I would track down local musicians and artists and they would set up outside of our shows, and they would pass the hat, and then they would come in and join us onstage, so we had this rotating smorgasbord of weird, random circus guests.

 3:31 And then Twitter came along, and made things even more magic, because I could ask instantly for anything anywhere.
 So I would need a piano to practice on, and an hour later I would be at a fan's house.
 This is in London.
 People would bring home-cooked food to us all over the world backstage and feed us and eat with us.
 This is in Seattle.
 Fans who worked in museums and stores and any kind of public space would wave their hands if I would decide to do a last-minute, spontaneous, free gig.
 This is a library in Auckland.
-On Saturday I tweeted for this crate and hat, because I did not want to schlep them from the East Coast, and they showed up care of this dude, Chris from Newport Beach, who says hello.
-I once tweeted, where in Melbourne can I buy a neti pot?
+On Saturday I tweeted for this crate and hat, because I did not want to schlep them from the East Coast, and they showed up care of this dude, Chris, from Newport Beach, who says hello.
+I once tweeted, "Where in Melbourne can I buy a neti pot?"
 And a nurse from a hospital drove one right at that moment to the cafe I was in, and I bought her a smoothie and we sat there talking about nursing and death.

 4:29 And I love this kind of random closeness, which is lucky, because I do a lot of couchsurfing.
 In mansions where everyone in my crew gets their own room but there's no wireless, and in punk squats, everyone on the floor in one room with no toilets but with wireless, clearly making it the better option.